Thiganth-K/MERN-ProgressPoint/README.md

 - Easily track and compare student performance and attendance
 - Save time on manual record-keeping

+## Production Notes

+Feed the .env ccredentials to the server side service

+  - Run the following cmd to build the project :-> `npm run build`
+  - Check the build logs and clear the unwanted errors, leave the chuncks if it cause an issue then reduce teh chunks
+  - To start this project now run this cmd to startt the service in the production environment: `npm run start`
+  - This starts the service in the production mode and the service continues in the port of `5001`
 ---

 signing off - Thiganth